About the Journal

 Please refer to ICMJE’s Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals for additional best practices around publication ethics.

 The Journal of the Canadian Health Libraries Association is abstracted and indexed in the following databases:

-Formerly Bibliotheca Medica Canadiana (BMC), JCHLA is a triannual, electronic publication, starting with Volume 25, Issue 1, 2004.
-As of May 2006, the JCHLA became an open access journal.
+Formerly Bibliotheca Medica Canadiana (BMC), JCHLA/JABSC is a triannual, electronic publication, starting with Volume 25, Issue 1, 2004.
+JCHLA/JABSC became an open access journal in May 2006.
 Peer-reviewed content began to be published in 2008.